Manoj Gupta: Hasya Samrat: Bankelal

 Bankelal first appeared in 1987 in the comic book 'Bankelal Ka Kamaal' ('Wonders of Bankelal') as a one shot.
 After going through the editing process, Manoj Gupta noticed the comic potential of the character and the entire 'Kar Bura ho Bhala' premise and started gathering elements and team to create Bankelal as a recurring character, notably, the first comedy character of Raj Comics to have a series of issues.
 Papinder Juneja and Jitendra Bedi worked on the first comic book as writer and artist respectively.
 Thereafter, Manoj Gupta took the project to Tarun Kumar Wahi, a regular at Raj Comics, to take the character forward.

 Late Shri Pratap Mullick made this sketch of Manoj Gupta while they were discussing Nagraj covers.

 Home of Indian Superheroes

-Raj Comics characters Nagraj, Dhruva and Doga.

 After the commercial success of Nagraj, Gupta launched Super Commando Dhruva, Doga, Bhokal, Tiranga, Bheriya, Parmanu and a number of other superheroes.
 Due to this, Raj Comics got the title of Home of Indian Superheroes from the public and media which it later incorporated in its brand name.